PerformanC/CogLink/README.md

 ## Installation

-This library is not available on any package manager, so you will need to compile it yourself, but don't worry, it's really easy.
+This library is not available on any package manager, so you will need to compile it yourself, but don't worry, it's deadly easy.

-*This library was tested on Linux Ubuntu only, modifications on Makefile to compile on other OSes are probably needed, but the code will PROBABLY not change.*
+*This library was compiled and tested (with no modifications to any file to work) in Ubuntu and Arch Linux, in FreeBSD and Termux requires you to change the PREFIX or include the /usr/local/..., in Termux for you need to change PREFIX and include it.
+This may be required to other OSes.*

 ### Compiling